symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``string|array`` **default**: value of `default_locale`_

-This option is used when the translation key for the current locale wasn't found.
+This option is used when the translation key for the current locale was not found.

 .. seealso::